Arianee/docs/docs/arianee-message.md

 ## **Message workflow**

 Messages are initiated by a Blockchain Wallet, usually from a Brand or a third party.
 Only whitelisted Blockchain Wallets can send a Message to a Passport.
-The Whitelist includes the Passport issuer, and 3rd party wallets who linked an Event to the Passport which has been accepted.
+The whitelist includes the Passport issuer, and 3rd party wallets who linked an Event to the Passport which has been accepted.

 A Message request is composed by: